nico3865/editsql/README.md

+# Extending EditSQL

+In this repository, I am extending the EditSQL codebase to do:
+1) **interactive text-to-SQL**, using a command-line utility, or a StreamLit app (if time allows)
+2) **template-based back-translation English feedback**, based on the baseline from "*CoSQL: A Conversational Text-to-SQL Challenge Towards Cross-Domain Natural Language Interfaces to Databases*" https://github.com/brucepang/template-based-sql2response-model
+3) **template-based data augmentation**, used in "*SyntaxSQLNet: Syntax Tree Networks for Complex and Cross-Domain Text-to-SQL Task*" https://github.com/taoyds/syntaxSQL

+# Main idea:

+- Conversational text-to-SQL (show pictures of conversations)

+- Model architecture: (redo their diagram to make it clearer, and add comments for each embedding space they use / combine)

+- Use of English feedback (CoSQL's Response Generation sub-challenge)

+- Data Augmentation

+# Install Instructions:

+0) install dependencies for EDitSQL (re-explain instructions below but more clearly)

+1) install dependencies for the **template-based back-translation English feedback**

+1) running the **interactive text-to-SQL** shell script

+2) running the data augmentation scripts (install dependencies for SyntaxSQL)

+3) re-training with more augmented data (re-explain instructions below but more clearly)

 # EditSQL for [Spider](https://yale-lily.github.io/spider), [SParC](https://yale-lily.github.io/sparc), [CoSQL](https://yale-lily.github.io/cosql)

 This is a pytorch implementation of the CD-Seq2Seq baseline and the EditSQL model in the following papers